-Casserole or Dutch ovens have been around for a while and have cemented their worth as a handy piece of cookware to have in your arsenal.
-They're generally round in shape and can be used on your cooktop or in the oven.
+Casserole dishes or Dutch ovens have been around for a while and have cemented their worth as a handy piece of cookware to have in your arsenal.
+They're generally round or oval in shape and can be used on your cooktop or in the oven.
 They're induction compatible and are available in a range of sizes and colours to make a statement in your kitchen.

-With so many to choose from, what makes us choose one casserole or Dutch oven to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.
-We survey manufacturers to find out about their range of models and check market sales information, and we also check for any member requests to test specific models.
+With so many to choose from, what makes us choose one casserole pot or Dutch oven to test over another?
+As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in stores.
+We survey manufacturers to find out about their product range and check market sales information, and we also check for any member requests to test specific models.

 Ease of use

-The overall score is made up of:
+The CHOICE Expert Rating (our overall score) is made up of:

-- Performance (40%)
+- performance (40%)

-- Ease of use (60%)
+- ease of use (60%).

 We maintain a kitchen lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you accurate results.